Practice Problems

 (0 1 2 4)

-nlist++ must be mutually recursive with the function numexp++, which increments the numbers in a number-expression.
+slist-contains? must be mutually recursive with the function symexp-contains?, which determines if a symbol appears anywhere in a symbol expression.

 Applying Function Based on List Position